 - Easy to read screen

-- Rear camera rotates to the correct angle
+- Rear cam rotates to the correct angle for your car

 - Battery based camera will not work reliably if kept in the car in sub-zero temperatures

 - Low bitrate on front facing camera occasionally makes it hard to read plates

 Update: The Vantrue N2 Pro adds some LED lights for the interior of the vehicle to illuminate the car at night and is a much better purchase.
 Links have been updated.